FabricMC/fabric-docs/develop/items/custom-data-components.md

 @[code transcludeWith=::3](@/reference/latest/src/main/java/com/example/docs/item/custom/CounterItem.java)

-If you implement both of these solutions and hover over the item without the component you should see that it displays "Used 0 times" and no longer crashes the game.
+If you implement both of these solutions and hover over the item without the component, you should see that it displays "Used 0 times" and no longer crashes the game.

 ![Tooltip showing "Used 0 times"](/assets/develop/items/custom_component_2.png)